 Manufacturing complete human-machine interface (HMI) assemblies can be a complex and difficult journey, which is especially true if it involves more than one supplier.
 This blog post mentions a few of the great advantages of being able to work with a single full service HMI supplier.

 In all likelihood right now as you read this post, there is a smartphone somewhere on your person, on your desk, or otherwise within reach.
-These products have become much more than just a means to communicate with others.
+These products have become much more than just a means of communicating with others.

 When creating your SMART user interface design, the operating environment should be taken into careful consideration.
 Environmental contaminants, moisture, temperature extremes, UV radiation, and overall wear and tear from use in outdoor environments are factors that should be considered before determining material and component selection for your SMART user interface.